Greenhouse Tips & Advice

 Growing plants in a greenhouse is a little different than traditional growing outdoors.
 The sun will still provide light and some heat, but you will need to give your plants everything else they need such as moisture and nutrients.
 You will also be responsible for controlling the temperature for your plants.

 To get started with your greenhouse, you will want to decide how much growing space you need.
 Once you know the size you want, you will want to decide between an attached greenhouse - leaning against an existing wall such as your garage - or a freestanding greenhouse built completely on its own.

 It is important to decide what material you would like to use for your greenhouse.
 The most common materials are glass (the most expensive), plastic sheeting (cheap but won't last long), or polycarbonate panels (strong, affordable, retains heat well).
 We recommend sturdy polycarbonate panel greenhouses for most applications.
 Use H Profile and U Profile panels to combine panels together during installation.
+You will cover the top edges with aluminum tape and the bottom edges with vent tape.
 If you want to make a plastic sheeting greenhouse we recommend using Tuff Lite plastic and holding the greenhouse together with a solid base and wiggle wire.
 You can use poly patch to fix tears and holes.

 Choosing a site is also an important aspect in greenhouse design.
 You will want it nearby your home so it is easy to access.
 Also, consider access to water and electricity which you will probably need.
 Find a location with good sun exposure, preferably with at least 6 hours of direct sunlight per day in the winter.